DHTMLX/docs-spreadsheet/docs/mcp-server.md

 **Working with cells and ranges**

 ~~~
-How do I add custom cell validation in DHTMLX Spreadsheet?
+How do I add data validation with a drop-down list to cells in DHTMLX Spreadsheet?
 Use the docs.
 ~~~
 ~~~
 How do I use setStyle() to apply background color and text formatting to a range of cells in DHTMLX Spreadsheet?